 Once the advertisements end, the family files a PERM application (ETA Form 9089) with the DOL.
 After the DOL approves the PERM, the family files an I-140 petition with USCIS.

-At this point, however, the process is likely to slow down significantly.
+At this point, however, the process could slow down significantly.
 We'll explain why in the next section.

-Awaiting an Available Green Card (Immigrant Visa) for the Nanny
+Waiting for an Available Green Card (or Immigrant Visa) for the Nanny

 Congress places numerical limits on how many immigrants can receive green cards every year.
 A nanny is classified in the third preference of the employment-based visa system (EB-3).
-The EB-3 category is subdivided into three categories, with nannies are in the "Unskilled Worker" category, since they typically require less than two years of training or experience.
-There are many more EB-3 Unskilled Worker immigrants applying for green cards than there are green cards available, so this category has become extremely backlogged.
+The EB-3 category is subdivided into three categories.
+Nannies are in the "Unskilled Worker" category, since they typically require less than two years of training or experience.
+There are often more EB-3 Unskilled Worker immigrants applying for green cards than there are green cards available for this category of workers, so a waiting list can develop.
+As of early 2016, there is a long waiting list for people from India and the Philippines, a less long wait for people from mainland China, and a short wait for everyone else.

-Because of this backlog, the nanny will be on a sort of waiting list, based on the date that the family filed the PERM application.
+Your nanny's place on the waiting list is based on the date that you filed the PERM application.
 That date becomes the nanny’s "priority date," or place in line.
-The Department of State publishes a monthly Visa Bulletin showing the current priority dates.
-In the November 2012 Visa Bulletin, for example, the priority date for EB-3 workers (except those from India, China, Mexico, and the Philippines, who wait even longer, due to high demand) was November 6, 2006.
-That means that only those nannies whose employers originally filed PERM applications for them before November 6, 2006 -- six years earlier! -- were eligible to receive green cards during the month of November, 2012.
+The Department of State publishes a monthly Visa Bulletin showing the priority dates of the cases it can start receiving applications for, and start actually giving visas for.
+In the February 2016 Visa Bulletin, for example, the "cutoff" date for applying as an EB-3 worker (except those from India, China, and the Philippines, who wait even longer, due to high demand) was January 1, 2016.
+That means that only those nannies whose employers originally filed PERM applications for them before January 1, 2016, were eligible to apply for a visa or green card during the month of February, 2016.
+The cutoff date for actually getting a visa was October 15, 2015, meaning the State Department could not release the visa to the nanny during February 2016 unless the employer had filed the PERM on or before October 15, 2015.

-As you can see, the nanny will likely have to wait several years for her priority date to become current.
+As you can see, nannies from most countries currently do not face a terribly long wait for a visa or green card, but if the nanny is from India, China, or the Philippines, she will likely have to wait several years for her priority date to become current.
 Then and only then can she file her green card application.

-Once the nanny’s priority date is at last current, the nanny is eligible to file for her green card.
-If she is already in the U.S. legally, she can likely apply using a procedure called "adjustment of status" (using USCIS Form I-485).
-If coming from overseas, she would do "consular processing."
+If your nanny is already in the U.S. legally, she can likely apply for permanent residence using a procedure called "adjustment of status" (using USCIS Form I-485).
+If coming from overseas, she would apply for an "immigrant visa" to come to the United States.
+She would automatically get a green card shortly after she enters the country.

-Importantly, regardless of whether or not the nanny has status issues, the priority date backlog creates unique troubles for nannies.
+Importantly, regardless of whether or not the nanny has status issues, the priority date backlog for India, China, and the Philppines creates unique troubles for nannies from those countries.
 Even when their priority date becomes current, to receive their green card they must show that they still intend to work for the family that sponsored them.
 However, by the time the priority date is current, the family’s children will be much older and unlikely to require further services from a nanny!

-There is no way around this priority date backlog hurdle – a nanny can apply for the green card only when her priority date is current.
+There is no way around this priority date backlog hurdle—a nanny can get a green card only when the law allows her to.
 Therefore, it can be very difficult for families to obtain green cards for nannies.